platformsh/platformsh-docs/docs/src/languages/php/_index.md

 highlight=false
 ---

-If you want to launch your own server to return content and handle user requests:

-1. Add your script in a PHP file,
+1. Add your web server's code in a PHP file,
-2. Specify an alternative start command, similar to the following:
+2. Specify an alternative `start` command by adapting the variable:

     ```yaml {location=".platform.app.yaml"}
     web:
         commands:
-            start: php <YOUR_FILE>.php
+            start: php <PATH_TO_FILE>.php
         upstream:
                 socket_family: tcp
                 protocol: http
     ```

-    By configuring your app to connect to Nginx via a TCP socket, you also enable the definition of the `$PORT` environment variable.
+    By configuring your app to connect via a TCP socket, the `$PORT` environment variable is set.
-    Some scripts need the port to function correctly.
-    This is typically the case when using servers such as [Swoole](./swoole.md) and [Roadrunner](https://github.com/roadrunner-server/roadrunner).
-    You might have to configure your app to listen on the `$PORT` TCP socket.
+    You might have to configure your app to connect via the `$PORT` TCP socket, especially when using web servers like [Swoole](swoole.md), or [Roadrunner](https://github.com/roadrunner-server/roadrunner).
-3. Finally, you may also need to override the locations/redirection to let the custom web server handle these.
+3. You might also need to override redirects to let the custom web server handle them.

     ```yaml {location=".platform.app.yaml"}
     locations: